dimazhiv/dnz_gallery_mobile_app/README.md

 # dnz_gallery_mobile_app
 Demo mobile application for Flicker gallery: https://www.flickr.com/photos/flickr/galleries/72157647277042064/with/8432423659/

+Manual is valid for MacOS.
+For another OS commands can be different.

 ## Android:

 To run android app you should have prepared environment with Android studio, JDK, emulators, etc.